Keilen Dykes

 Keilen Lee Dykes (born September 6, 1984) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the West Virginia Mountaineers and was signed as an undrafted free agent in 2008.

-Early years
+Early life

 As a senior in high school, Dykes earned All-Ohio, All-city, and All-NEO honors after recording 75 tackles and 9.5 sacks.
 He was also named the Youngstown Vindicator city defensive player of the year.
 Dykes had 18 sacks as a junior and was selected for the North-South and Big 33 Football Classic games, while attending Chaney High School.